 - c.
 Up to a 15% increase or any decrease in the number of dwelling units, rooming units, hotel rooms, or seats (in principal places of assembly); - d.
 Up to a 15% increase in building height shown on the approved site plan, not to exceed the maximum height standards of Article 3.3; - e.
 An increase in the number of parking spaces provided to accommodate any allowable expansion or change of use to comply with the parking requirements of Sec.
 7.1.2, or any decrease in the number of provided parking spaces, so long as the reduction continues to comply with parking minimums or maximums; - f.
 The relocation of parking areas, internal driveways or structures where such relocation occurs more than 50 feet from exterior property lines.
 But if the parking areas, internal driveways or structures were approved closer than 50 feet from exterior property lines in compliance with the UDO, the relocation may occur so long as it is no closer to the exterior property lines than where originally approved; - g.
-Any decrease or an increase in the number of bedrooms within dwelling units of a building used for multi-unit living where the resulting parking requirement does not increase by more than 15%; - h.
+Any decrease or an increase in the number of bedrooms within dwelling units of a building used for multi-unit living; - h.
 Change in the edge or the curb treatment of private streets and parking areas, or paving materials; - i.
 Minor alterations of other features onsite, provided the same general orientation, building relationships, setback patterns and landscaping is maintained including, the following and similar features: - i.
 The elimination of any buildings or structures; - ii.
 Relocation or addition of walls, fences, or stairs; - iii.
 Relocation or addition of private sidewalks and pedestrian access points so long as the same degree of access is provided; - iv.
 Relocation or addition of hydrants, meter vaults, fire lines, standpipes, or grease traps; - v.
 Relocation or addition of outdoor lighting; - vi.
 Relocation of public utility easements; and - vii.
-Relocation or addition of transit infrastructure;
+Relocation or addition of transit infrastructure; - j.
+Change in exterior features of buildings including, but not limited to, the architectural style, general design, and general arrangement of the

-- j.
-Change in exterior features of buildings including, but not limited to, the architectural style, general design, and general arrangement of the exterior of a building or other structure, including the kind and texture of the building material, the size, color and scale of the building, and the type, color, style of all windows, doors, light fixtures, signs and other appurtenant fixtures.
+- exterior of a building or other structure, including the kind and texture of the building material, the size, color and scale of the building, and the type, color, style of all windows, doors, light fixtures, signs and other appurtenant fixtures.
 In the case of outdoor signs, exterior features shall be construed to mean style, material, size, color, and location of all such signs; - Relocation of public utility line easements that do not involve relocation into CM zoning districts, TCA's protective yards, city easements or other buffer area shown on an approved site plan; - Changes to, including the deletion of, any item or feature not required by the UDO, such as recreational facilities, materials of private sidewalks and ornamental plantings, shown on an approved site plan; - m.
 A substitution or change of use(s) which: - i.
 Is within the same use category (i.e. Residential, Commercial, Industrial, Open); - ii.
 Uses the same building type; - iii.
 Does not require a Special Use Permit; and - iv.
-Does not trigger any use standard that would require any additional Transitional Protective Yards or increase the amount of parking spaces that will need to be provided by more than 10%;
+Does not trigger any use standard that would require any additional Transitional Protective Yards or where the Site Plan Group, as shown in Section 7.1.2.C, remains in the same group or decreases from: Group C to any other group Group B to Group A;